ksahlin/ultra/README.md

 CREDITS
 ----------------

 Please cite [1] when using uLTRA.
-If you are using uLTRA v0.0.2 or later **please also cite** [minimap2](https://github.com/lh3/minimap2) as uLTRA uses and consults minimap2 for alignment of some reads.
+If you are using uLTRA v0.0.2 or later **please also cite** [minimap2](https://github.com/lh3/minimap2) as uLTRA incorporates minimap2 for alignment of some reads.
 For example "We aligned reads to the genome using uLTRA [1], which incorporates minimap2 [CIT].".

 1. Kristoffer Sahlin, Veli Makinen.
 2020.
 "Accurate spliced alignment of long RNA sequencing reads" [preprint available here](https://www.biorxiv.org/content/10.1101/2020.09.02.279208v1).